 Discovery Woods has always had their students at the forefront of every decision that is made.
 Staff at Discovery Woods go above and beyond what they need to make sure they are doing all that they can for students.
 Our assessment data has been looked at to address certain needs in our students and we look at this data routinely and come up with strategies to make quick changes along with long term ideas.
-We did switch from NWEA in FY 16 to STAR for FY 17 which also represented some changes in goals.
-Having a couple of years under our belts with STAR has helped us to regain the ability to truly dig deep into the data and see where we as a school need to concentrate academically and also for our educators to see where individual students are struggling.
+We have been using STAR and Fastbridge assessments to truly dig deep into the data and see where we as a school need to concentrate academically and also for our educators to see where individual students are struggling.

-Due to the effects of COVID-19, we extended our previous year's goals.
 We continue to use local assessments to find out where students are and have openly discussed with teachers that they can use STAR assessing throughout the school year as they feel necessary.
 For younger grade levels we have also used Fastbridge to assess as well as use their top notch intervention system.
 Kits have been made for 1/2 classrooms so teachers do not have to take the time to put the games together or print anything out, everything is there for them.
-We are finding that there has been a lot of learning loss for our students and we are looking at ways to help them through this and get them caught up without putting too much on the students or the staff.
 We are continuing to look at adding resources for teachers for teaching math as well as increasing extra math assistance for students.
-We had a MathCorps instructor this year to help with students in 3rd-6th grade.
-We plan to continue with our school wide Title I reading program and have also taken advantage of the Minnesota Reading Corps beginning in FY19 and continued through FY22.
+We had a Math Corps instructor this year to help with students in Kindergarten through 3rd grade.
+We plan to continue with our school wide Title I reading program and have also taken advantage of the Minnesota Reading Corps beginning in FY19 and continued through FY23.
 DW is working hard on continuing their high staff retention to help further our proficiency.
-Data during the pandemic was hard to obtain as there were many obstacles with students during distance learning and even after the school shut down as students were working through many social emotional issues.
-With data being impacted this is bringing on more monitoring and assessing now to provide the instruction each student needs so they are not falling behind or have pieces or gaps in their instruction.
+DW continues to monitor and assess closely to provide the instruction each student needs so they are not falling behind or have pieces or gaps in their instruction due to the pandemic.

-DW does plan to provide all performance data for every goal to make it clear that we have had progress and will meet the standard.
-Goals have been revised to show our change from NWEA to STAR testing.
-DW is planning to continue our school wide Title I Reading instruction as well as part time Title Math instruction to keep us on board with proficiency.
+DW does plan to provide all performance data for every goal to make it clear that we have had progress and will meet the standard; DW is planning to continue our school wide Title I Reading instruction as well as part time Title Math instruction to keep us on board with proficiency.
 DW is also continuing our Environmental Education (EE) instruction through each classroom teacher as well as having our EE lead instructor help provide lessons and resources.
-Our EE teacher is also addressing science proficiency along with our E2 teachers so we can meet our contractual goals and meet standards.
+Our EE teacher is also addressing science proficiency along with our upper elementary teachers so we can meet our contractual goals and meet standards.
 Students schoolwide will participate in our Environmental Education Exhibition.
 Preschool staff will prepare students for kindergarten and measure their work completion.
 DW will continue to work on attendance and work hard to keep this above 90%.